 My Brown sugar cinnamon oatmeal recipe already covered one of those flavors, today this apple oatmeal with cinnamon would cover another.

 Believe me when I say this has the perfect taste of fall and tastes absolutely yummy!
-The only difference with this and the store bought one is the fact that I used the traditional rolled oats (also known as old fashioned rolled oats) and not Quick Oats.
+The only difference with this and the store bought one is the fact that I used the traditional rolled oats (also known as old fashioned rolled oats) and not Quick Oats and if you love this flavor you should try this apple cinnamon roll bake too.

 Oatmeal is a popular pantry staple in my home since I use it in a lot of recipes as a main ingredient like in the oatmeal recipes or oat fufu or as a thickening agent in some Nigerian soups like Ofe Oha and Onugbu soup.
 Let’s get to the ingredients.